National Science Foundation Requirement

 Maintain Your Plan

 Hopefully, your NSF grant application will be accepted, and you’ll be on your way to starting your research project!
-As you begin your work, you’ll want to periodically revisit your data management plan to ensure that it still fits your needs.
-Maintaining your DMP will help you adhere to your commitments to the NSF and showcase your ability to manage your data in future grants.
+As you begin your work, you’ll want to periodically revisit your plan to ensure that it still fits your needs.
+Maintaining your DMS Plan will help you adhere to your commitments to the NSF and showcase your ability to manage your data in future grants.

 Sample NSF Plans